4 Rules to Curating An Intuitive Guest Experience

 Here’s the cold hard truth: if newcomers are unable to intuitively navigate your facility, it indicates you’ve got a huge design problem on your hands.
 Because good design always makes usability more intuitive.
 And intuitive environments empower great guest experiences.

-Often, churches use their guest services ministry as a duct tape to patch the holes of defective design.
+Often, churches use their guest services ministry as duct tape to patch the holes of defective design.
 It’s true– your building may need a complete overhaul.
 But maybe you could begin to curate a better guest experience now by making your building a little more intuitive.

 Here are four of the most basic rules to curating a more intuitive guest experience: